Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Simulation

-To assess the performance in recovering factor trajectories underlying gene expression observed in the training data, we first present an overview of estimation results using the metric $\text{MAE}_{\mathbf{Y}}$:
+To assess the performance in recovering factor trajectories underlying gene expression observed in the training data, we first calculate the mean absolute error ($\text{MAE}_{\mathbf{Y}}$) for each scenario.

-where $y_{ija}^{true}$ is the true value of $y_{ija}$, and $y_{ija}^{0.5}$ is the $50\%$ quantile of the posterior samples.
 In addition, we plot true and estimated factor trajectories for visual comparison.
 For the convenience of discussing results, we present trajectories for factor 1 of person 1 as an example.
 This chosen person-factor estimation result is representative of all factors of all people.

-Note that in the scenarios CS and US, true $\vect({\mathbf{Y}_{i}}^{T})$ was rescaled as $\mathbf{D}^{-1}\vect({\mathbf{Y}_{i}}^{T})$ before the $\text{MAE}_{\mathbf{Y}}$ calculation, where $\mathbf{D}$ is a diagonal matrix consisting of the square root of corresponding diagonal elements of the true covariance matrix $\Sigma_{\mathbf{Y}}$.
-This was to account for the difference in scale between the true and estimated factor trajectories caused by the unidentifiability of the factor covariance matrix, as discussed in Section \ref{identifiability_issue}.
-However, we did not apply such transformation when plotting the factor trajectories because the shape, in practice, can be estimated well, even though the true scale cannot be recovered.